Hariharan-afk/Personal_Portfolio_Website/README.md

 1. Push your code to GitHub
 2. Go to [Vercel](https://vercel.com)
 3. Import your repository
-4. Add environment variables (EmailJS credentials)
+4. Deploy!
+(No environment variables needed)
-5. Deploy!

 ### Build for Production